More about AWS database

 - Overcome AWS RDS instance Size Limits with Data Tiering to AWS S3

 Managing Oracle databases is not an easy task, especially at large scale.
-Many organizations are performing ‘lift and shift’ of Oracle databases to the public cloud, to consume Oracle as a managed service rather than manage the infrastructure themselves.
-There are two main AWS database services that can run Oracle databases: The Relational Database Service (RDS) and Amazon EC2.
+Many organizations are migrating Oracle databases to the public cloud, allowing Amazon to manage the infrastructure on their behalf.
+There are two main AWS database services that can run Oracle databases: the Relational Database Service (RDS) and Amazon EC2.

 In this post, we’ll help you understand the options, and the tools and techniques available for migrating your existing databases to AWS.
 In addition, we’ll show how NetApp Cloud Volumes ONTAP can help optimize storage for AWS Oracle databases.